dave/jennifer/README.md

 automatically generate a go file containing a map of a selection of package names.

 ### ImportAlias
 ImportAlias provides the alias for a package path that should be used in the import block.
+A period can be used to force a dot-import.

 ```go
 f := NewFile("main")